bilalazh/New-Tab-Custom-Page/README.md

 solve the zoom issues
 - how zoom will work on different browsers -> adding more java script to make this  work should be a crime
+>> ideas i have  for this for now
+-- make the tab set to  a set zoom value everytine

+-- refactor java script

 ##### possible todos: